 Your desired outcome(s)

-What are you hoping to achieve?
+What are yo e you hoping to achieve?
 What benefits / impact would this have on the wider school environment

-on the wide er school environment

 Key poin ts of your complaint

 Please summarise the key issues for you What has been the impact on you / child / other?
 Please provide evidence where possible

 1.

 2.

 3.

 4.

 5.

 Timeline - please summarise the sequence of events - in date/time order

 Please give clear references and indications of documents, records, policies and recorded communications that help us understand your point of view and your case.

 Date Who What Action (including documents / records / evidence) Outcome / Response?